 You should choose the one with large armholes for you to move freely when paddling.
 You also need to keep in mind the clothing that you will be wearing while kayaking.

-Most kayakers prefer to use inflatable vests during summer because of their design.
+Most kayakers prefer to use inflatable life vests during summer because of their design.
 It does not cover much of your body, which makes it ideal on hot days.
 It also provides flexibility and does not restrict your movement.

 But there are disadvantages to using one; they do not guarantee your safety.
 The manual inflatable vest is not buoyant.
 It only offers buoyancy when inflated.
 As for maintenance, it requires regular maintenance, as you will need to replace carbon dioxide cartridges.

-They are not also a good fit for everyone and specific activities like whitewater kayaking.
+They are not a good fit for everyone and specific activities like whitewater kayaking.
 These are not suitable for non-swimmers and children.

 Its design is also better than an inflatable vest because it has a few pockets.
 They are also perfect for keeping some tools and emergency gear that an inflatable vest doesn’t have.